 Trees and shrubs planted in the fall are better able to withstand the rigors of the next summer’s heat and dry conditions because they have much longer to develop healthy roots systems and become thoroughly established.
 This is especially critical in dry climates or areas prone to drought or irregular rainfall.

-Planting in the fall saves watering time and promotes conservation by eliminating daily watering.
+Planting in the fall saves promotes conservation by eliminating daily watering.
 Cooler temperatures with the addition of both morning and evening dew contributes greatly to soil moisture availability in fall without as much supplemental watering.

 Fall is the best time to see a plant’s autumnal color.
 Planting in the fall eliminates the surprise of the wrong color or unexpected shades that may not coordinate with nearby plants.
 By planting in autumn, you’ll know exactly what you’re purchasing and planting, and you will be able to match better with your existing landscape.